aggregat4/dendriform/JOURNAL.md

 Added a new tool called `madge` to generate module dependency graphs with `madge --extension ts,js src -i /tmp/deps.png`.

 Currently struggling to get the tree node menu items to actually get instantiated.
 I though it may have been me not actually calling document.createElement, but it still does not work.
 For some reason connectCallback is not called.
 I should refactor this back to an action Object and pass the dependencies through the constructor once I know what is up.

+## 1.3.2019

+I fixed the menuItem component, it was not being shown because I had a typo: instead of `connectedCallback` I had `connectCallback`. :facepalm:

+The custom elements can also just be used as classes and nicely instantiated, so that's much better.

+Next challenge: actions need to act on the correct node, this means that at activation time they need to be able to identify the current node in focus.
+My current thought is to just generalize the `getNodeForNameElement` code that almost all actions use to something like find the closest ancestor that is a node.
+This would basically assume that we are somehow inside the the node dom tree.
+I think this makes sense.